I’ve Had The Same Hairstyle For Years. The Kitty Cut Is The Revamp I Needed

 How do you achieve the kitty cut?

-Luckily, the kitty cut suits all hair lengths, says Broadbent, especially short to mid-length hair.
+Happily, the kitty cut suits all hair lengths, says Broadbent, especially short to mid-length hair.
 The layers lend shape, add texture, impart extra volume and accentuate the cheekbones and jawline.
-Admittedly, I have shied away from a bangs, layers and pretty much any form of “style,” as I’ve always been apprehensive that it wouldn’t complement my face shape.
-What’s more, I have a tendency to swap my parting from the side to the center, which makes finding an adaptable hairstyle substantially difficult.
+Admittedly, I have shied away from a fringe, layers and pretty much any form of “style”, as I’ve always been apprehensive that it wouldn’t complement my face shape.
+What’s more, I have a tendency to swap my parting from the side to the centre, which makes finding an adaptable hairstyle substantially difficult.
 But I was keen to switch up the status quo, so I bit the bullet and headed straight to Hershesons where Broadbent allayed my fears.
-He promised that he could adapt the kitty cut’s wispy features to fulfill my needs — and that’s the beauty of this versatile hairstyle; it can be tailored to suit all preferences.
+He promised that he could adapt the kitty cut’s wispy features to fulfil my needs — and that’s the beauty of this versatile hairstyle; it can be tailored to suit all preferences.

-After washing my hair, Broadbent began to chop at the ends of my lengths, but when fashioning the textured layers typical of the cut, he went no further than the collarbone to avoid the retro ’70s hair flick.
+After washing my hair at the basin, Broadbent began to chop at the ends of my lengths, but when fashioning the textured layers typical of the cut, he went no further than the collarbone to avoid the retro '70s hair flick.
 This, of course, has its place in modern hair trends — but not the kitty cut.
-Broadbent then feathered the ends by cutting just the tips to create a soft finish, much unlike the blunt, one-dimensional style I had been devoted to.
+Broadbent then feathered the ends by cutting just the tips to create a soft finish, much unlike the blunt, one dimensional style I had been devoted to.

-Now for the bangs.
+Now for the fringe.
 I’d been flirting with the idea of curtain bangs for some time, but my parting dilemma (not to mention styling limitations) held me back.
 Instead of heavy curtains, we settled on a slightly longer length of fringe, which would look just as good worn in the middle or flipped to the side when I fancied a change.
-Broadbent made sure the fringe sat at the outer corner of my eye, instead of the center of my eyebrows so that the finished result was airy, feminine, and effortless, not blocky like the y2k side bang that once reigned supreme (a trend I vow never to revisit).
+Broadbent made sure the fringe sat at the outer corner of my eye, instead of the centre of my eyebrows so that the finished result was airy, feminine and effortless, not blocky like the y2k side fringe that once reigned supreme (a trend I vow never to revisit).

 AdvertisementADVERTISEMENT